 The UK spent £91 billion online in 2013 – an increase of 18% compared to 2012.
 Furthermore, twice as much was spent via a mobile device than in 2012.
 The UK’s ecommerce market then grew by another 17% to £107 billion in 2014.

 By 2017, this figure had risen to £137 billion, which equates to 16% of all retail sales in the UK – with 59% of these transactions now taking place on a mobile device.

 Our ecommerce websites are built to last.
 Not only are they designed beautifully but they convert well.
 But don’t just take our word for it, read about our case studies.
 Through a support and digital marketing contract, we’re able to provide you with on-going consultancy to continually increase your online revenue.
-Providing leading design and website development in London, MintTwist are your digital agency.
+Providing leading design and website development services, MintTwist are your digital agency.